-Based on the clinical indication, the therapeutic cells may be obtained directly from human autograft (self-cells) or allograft cells (non-self, donor cells), or derived from sources known to provide a virtually unlimited supply of cells such as stem cell-derived or xenogeneic (non-human) sources.
+Therapeutic cells may be obtained directly from human autograft (self-cells) or allograft cells (non-self, donor cells), or derived from sources known to provide a virtually unlimited supply of cells such as stem cell-derived or xenogeneic (non-human) sources.

-Depending on the need, the therapeutic cells may be protected within the Cell Pouch using systemic or local immune protection technologies such as microencapsulation or other local immune protection technologies being developed to create an immune privileged environment for protection of the Cell Pouch transplant from rejection.
+Implanted therapeutic cells may be protected within the Cell Pouch using systemic or local immune protection technologies such as microencapsulation or other local immune protection technologies being developed to create an immune privileged environment for protection of the Cell Pouch transplant from rejection.